Rishika70/ML_Capstone_Topic_Modeling/README.md

 ## Challenges Faced

 *   The first challenge faced in the project was right at the start: reading the text files to form a consolidated, tabular dataset.
-It took some bit of searching and reading of documentations to attain the knowledge and apply it to code.
+It took some bit of searching and reading of documentation to attain the knowledge and apply it to code.
 Some encoding errors also needed to be tackled in the process.
 *   While pre-processing was mostly a breeze, the choice of vectorization methods for specific models was another challenge.
 It was (rightly) expected that the CountVectorizer would be suitable for LDA, so the same was considered a Hypothesis which was tested by deploying the LDA on both the Bag-of-Words model and TFIDF Vectorized dataset.
-The Hypotheses statement finally turned to be true, atleast in this context.
+The hypothesis statement finally turned out to be true, at least in this context.
-*   Finally, the choice of evaluation metrics: Apart from Perplexity and Log-Likelihood, another set of metrics were needed which is more interpretable to evaluate the models.
+*   Finally, the choice of evaluation metrics: Apart from Perplexity and Log-Likelihood, another set of metrics was needed which is more interpretable to evaluate the models.
 So, the metrics usually used for Classification Problems - Precision, Recall and F1 Score, was chosen.
 It seemed unconventional at first, but proved very fruitful.

 <div align = "right">
   <a href="#topic-modeling-of-bbc-news-articles">(back to top)</a>